Crowds at Magic Kingdom

 We’ve always believed that the best time to go to Disney World is when the crowds are less.
 Everyone is more relaxed and the park is that much more enjoyable.

-We understand that not everyone has that flexibility, but hope that this sheds a little light on what to expect when it comes to crowds at Disney World.
+We understand that not everyone has that flexibility, but we hope that this sheds a little light on what to expect when it comes to crowds at Disney World.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.